Most Popular Online Payment Methods in 2025: What Businesses Should Know

 Here’s what the latest inventory automation tools do:

-• Automatic reordering and stock level alerts: Never run out of stock again!
-Automated inventory tracks your inventory and trigger reorders when levels dip below a set point.
+Automatic reordering and stock level alerts: Never run out of stock again!
+Automated inventory tracks your inventory and triggers reorders when levels dip below a set point.
 Plus, intelligent alerts keep you informed of any potential issues.

 Embracing inventory automation isn’t just about replacing spreadsheets with fancy software.
 These tools can unlock a treasure trove of benefits that transform your entire business.

 Automation cuts out a bunch of tedious manual tasks.
-Cycle counts, data entry, order processing.
+Cycle counts, data entry, and order processing.
 And this can immediately help you reduce costs.
-An industry study found that utilizing inventory tools in cycle counts increased operational efficiency by 5 to 10 percent.
+An Auburn University RFID Lab study found that utilizing inventory tools in cycle counts increased operational efficiency by 5 to 10 percent.

 Here are some key productivity benefits: